 1. Provide a Written Notice

-As mentioned above, landlords must first provide a formal notice of their intention before they can legally obtain possession of the property.
+As mentioned above, landlords must first provide a written 14-day notice of their intention before they can legally begin possession of the property.
 This notice gives the tenant time to fix the situation if possible or move out.
 A written notice should provide the following:

 • Reason for eviction